Arcanum VII — Le Chariot (The Chariot)

 The project does not resolve these tensions by choosing one framework and discarding the others.
 It does not produce a meta-synthesis that claims to contain all positions.
 It rides them — maintaining forward motion through the productive tension of holding incompatible interpretations simultaneously, attending to what each reveals that the others cannot.

-This is the coincidentia oppositorum (CON-0017) enacted as intellectual practice.
-The charioteer holds no reins because the method is not mechanical.
-It cannot be proceduralized.
-It requires the continuous, living attention of a mind willing to tolerate the discomfort of unresolved contradiction in exchange for the richer view that contradiction affords.
+The coincidentia oppositorum (CON-0017) enacted as intellectual practice.
+The charioteer holds no reins because the method is not mechanical — it cannot be proceduralized.
+It requires continuous, living attention from a mind willing to tolerate unresolved contradiction.
+The payoff: a richer view than any single framework affords.
+The cost: the discomfort never ends.

 Primary Sources